Can You Put a Moving Container on the Street?

 Don’t forget to lock up your container, especially if you’re leaving it on a public street!
 If your moving pod doesn’t come with its own padlock, investing in one can help keep your items safe.

-A Real-Life Permitting Example: How Seattle handles container permits
+A real-life permitting example: How Seattle handles container permits

-In Seattle, Washington (population 700,000+), customers placing portable moving and storage containers in the public right-of-way must get a Street Use Permit before their unit is delivered.
+In Seattle, (population 700,000+), customers placing portable moving and storage containers in the public right-of-way must get a Street Use Permit before their unit is delivered.

 In addition, you might need different permits for residential (private use) containers and those placed by commercial construction, remodeling, and landscaping companies.